Mackenzie Phillips: Personal life

-Phillips has been married three times: first to rock group manager Jeffrey Sessler, son of Freddie Sessler (from 1979 to 1981); then to rock guitarist Shane Fontayne (from 1986 to 2000), and to Keith Levenson in 2005, and later divorced.
-Levenson remarried in 2007.
-She has one child, son Shane Barakan (born 1987), a musician.
+Phillips has been married three times: first to rock group manager Jeffrey Sessler, son of Freddie Sessler (from 1979 to 1981); then to rock guitarist Shane Fontayne (from 1986 to 2000); and then to Keith Levenson in 2005 (they subsequently divorced).
+She has one child, son Shane Barakan (b.
+1987), a musician.
 In an interview in March 2022, she stated that she has dated both men and women.

 Substance abuse and arrest

-Phillips has had a lifetime troubled by drug abuse.
-On August 27, 2008, she was arrested by the Los Angeles Airport Police on charges of possession of cocaine and heroin after she went through airport security screening.
-On October 31, 2008, she pleaded guilty to one felony count of cocaine possession, and was sentenced to a drug rehabilitation program.
+Phillips has struggled with drug abuse for much of her life.
+On August 27, 2008, she was arrested by the Los Angeles Airport Police on charges of possession of cocaine and heroin, discovered after she went through airport security screening.
+On October 31, 2008, she pled guilty to one felony count of cocaine possession and was sentenced to a drug rehabilitation program.
 Phillips's drug case was dismissed after she successfully completed a drug diversion program.

 She appeared on the third season of Celebrity Rehab, which aired in January and February 2010.
 She later discussed her recovery on the March 17, 2010, episode of The View.

-Relationship with father
+History of alleged abuse by biological father

-In September 2009, Phillips's memoir High on Arrival was released, after which she appeared on The Oprah Winfrey Show for an hour-long interview.
-She told Winfrey that she first tried cocaine when she was 11 years old, and that her father had taken drugs with her, and had also injected her with cocaine.
+In September 2009, Phillips' memoir High on Arrival was released, after which she appeared on The Oprah Winfrey Show for an hour-long interview.
+She told Winfrey that she first tried cocaine when she was 11 years old and that her father had given her drugs and injected her with cocaine.
 During the interview, Phillips read excerpts from her book.
-She said that at the age of 19, on the night before her first wedding in 1979, "I woke up that night from a blackout to find myself having sex with my own father", and that when she confronted her father months later, asking why he had raped her, her father simply replied, "Raped you?
+She said that at the age of 19, on the night before her first wedding in 1979, "I woke up that night from a blackout to find myself having sex with my own father," and that when she confronted her father months later, asking why he had raped her, her father simply replied, "Raped you?
 Don't you mean we made love?"
-Phillips told Oprah Winfrey of having a "consensual" sexual relationship with her father, describing her participation as "sort of Stockholm syndrome, where you begin to love your captor."
-However, she has also described the initial incident as a rape, and has said, "No matter what kind of incest, it is an abuse of power ... a betrayal of trust."
+Phillips told Winfrey of having a "consensual" sexual relationship with her father, describing her participation as "sort of Stockholm syndrome, where you begin to love your captor."
+However, she has also described the initial incident as a rape and has said, "No matter what kind of incest, it is an abuse of power ... a betrayal of trust."

-The incest ended after Phillips became pregnant and subsequently had an abortion for which her father paid.
+The alleged abuse ended after Phillips conceived a child and, worried about its parentage, subsequently had an abortion, for which her father paid.

-Geneviève Waïte, John's third wife, denies the allegations, saying they were inconsistent with his character.
+Genevieve Waite, John Phillips' third wife, denied the allegations, saying they were inconsistent with his character.
 Michelle Phillips, John's second wife, also stated that she had "every reason to believe [Mackenzie's account is] untrue."
-However, Chynna Phillips, Mackenzie's half-sister and Michelle Phillips's daughter, stated that she believed Mackenzie's claims and that Mackenzie first told her about the relationship during a phone conversation in 1997, approximately 11 years after the supposed relationship had ended.
+However, Chynna Phillips, Phillips' half-sister and Michelle Phillips's daughter, stated that she believed Phillips' claims and that Phillips first told her about the relationship during a phone conversation in 1997, approximately 11 years after the supposed relationship had ended.
 Jessica Woods, daughter of Denny Doherty, said that her father had told her that he knew "the awful truth" and that he was "horrified at what John had done."